ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ### Mmapstorage

 - We now store the OPMPHM inside of the mmap format. _(Mihael Pranjić)_
+- The storage format was changed and many sanity checks were improved or added. _(Mihael Pranjić)_
 - Enforce consistency by writing the magic file footer last. _(Mihael Pranjić)_

 ### Noresolver